Ign555/CH32V00x-X-SSD1306/README.md

 Please, if you use it, do not remove my credits.

 ## Install
 In order to install this library, just put the source files into your MountRiver studio project.
-You can both put the headers ( .h ) and the sources ( .c ) into the "User" sub-directory .
+You can both put the headers ( .h ) and the sources ( .c ) into the "User" sub-directory.

 ## Hardware specification